ribeiropdiogo/html.css.workshop/README.md

+# HTML/CSS Workshop

-# HTML & CSS presentation built with reveal.js
+A presentation for an html/css workshop built using reveal.js

-This repository contains a presentation built with reveal.js about HTML & CSS

-The folder noticia contains a practical example of basic html & css applications.